Our beautiful Queen Sheba

 ShebaSheba

-Sheba gets on brilliantly with all the other seals in the pool and absolutely adores enrichment activities, especially ice blocks with fish frozen into them and playing with huge fronds of seaweed.
+Sheba had always got on brilliantly with all the other seals in the pool and absolutely adores enrichment activities, especially ice blocks with fish frozen into them and playing with huge fronds of seaweed.

 Click here to see a selection of photos of Sheba via flickr.